Author Guidelines

 b.
 The required structure is as follows:

-• Title — recommended to integrate formal object (obyek formil), material object (obyek materil), and research context, so that the scope and focus of the study are clearly reflected
+• Title—recommended to integrate formal object (obyek formil), material object (obyek materil), and research context, so that the scope and focus of the study are clearly reflected

-• Author(s) name(s) (without academic titles), city(s), country(es), and corresponding email.
+• Author(s) name(s) (without academic titles), city(s), country(ies), and corresponding email.

 • Abstract (150–250 words) in English and Indonesian